A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Experimental Considerations

-We now turn to studying the effect of global and local magnetic fields on the phase diagram of our dipolar XY model.
-These perturbations are particularly well suited for adiabatic preparation protocols: (i) single-site fields are simple to implement and can even be changed dynamically during the experiment, and (ii) for large field strengths, the system's ground state is an easily preparable paramagnetic state, which serves as an ideal starting point for an adiabatic ramp into the phase of interest~\cite{Semeghini_2021}.
-Unfortunately, this approach is far from universal: it requires the two phases (paramagnetic and CSL) to be connected by a continuous, second-order phase transition~\cite{Hamma_2008}.
-Nevertheless, it offers a powerful and robust way of preparing strongly correlated states in a setting where there is no natural bath to cool the system to its ground state.
+These perturbations are particularly well suited for adiabatic preparation protocols.
+Single-site fields are simple to implement and can even be changed dynamically during the experiment, and at large field strengths, the system's ground state is an easily preparable paramagnetic state, which serves as an ideal starting point for an adiabatic ramp into the phase of interest~\cite{semeghini:2021}.

-\subsubsection{Global field: $h_x$}
+\subsubsection{Global field $h_x$}

 We first consider the effect of a global field by computing the system's phase diagram at breathing $\beta = 1.5$ for varying $h_x$, keeping $\Delta = h_z = 0$.
 Because the CSL is a gapped topological state, we expect it to remain stable for small yet non-zero $h_x$.
 Indeed, we observe the persistence of finite chirality and nearly zero $\hat{x}$ magnetization of the state up to $h^c_x \approx 0.01$ [Fig.~\ref{fig:hx}(b)].
 At $h^c_x$, the system undergoes a transition: the chirality suddenly becomes zero, indicating the restoration of time reversal symmetry, while the $\hat{x}$ magnetization jumps and linearly increases.
 These discontinuities suggest a first-order transition out of the CSL state.